Winston Tower

-An August 17, 2022 Forsyth County Register of Deeds filing shows that Charlotte-based Winston Tower LLC purchased the building for $14 million.
-The company's manager Jason Tuttle said 100,000 square feet of space was available and it would be marketed to companies formed in business incubators.
+An August 17, 2022, Forsyth County Register of Deeds filing shows that Charlotte-based Winston Tower LLC had purchased the building for $14 million.
+The company's manager, Jason Tuttle, said 100,000 square feet of space was available and it would be marketed to companies formed in business incubators.
 Tuttle also said Truliant still planned to put its signs on the building.
 The company has begun filling that space with tenants, offering a handful of different floor plans.
-The letters were delayed and are now scheduled to be put in place in July 2023.
+The letters were delayed and were scheduled to be put in place in July 2023.